aletuan/daily-wisdom/README.md

 ## Features

+- **Bilingual Support**: Full English and Vietnamese language support with a top-right toggle on the Welcome Screen.
+The selected language persists throughout the entire user journey.
-- **AI Wisdom Coach**: A personalized onboarding flow that understands your current focus (e.g., Finding Direction, Building Habits).
+- **AI Wisdom Coach**: A personalized onboarding flow with an intuitive grid-based selection interface for your current focus (Finding Direction, Building Habits, Dealing with Stress, Personal Growth).
+- **Zen Mode**: A distraction-free custom input experience with smooth animations and background dimming for journaling your thoughts.
 - **Emotion Tracking**: Share how you're feeling (Overwhelmed vs. Hopeful, Stuck vs. Making Progress) to get relevant advice.
-- **Personalized Wisdom**: Uses the Claude API to curate famous quotes that speak directly to your current state.
+- **Personalized Wisdom**: Uses the Claude API to curate famous quotes that speak directly to your current state, with language-specific tone (friendly and profound for Vietnamese).
-- **Deep Insights**: Explains *why* this specific wisdom matters for you today.
+- **Deep Insights**: Explains *why* this specific wisdom matters for you today in your selected language.
 - **Actionable Steps**: Provides 3 simple, interactive steps you can take right now to embody the wisdom.
-- **Minimalist Design**: A distraction-free interface that encourages you to sit with the wisdom.
+- **Minimalist Design**: A distraction-free interface with smooth animations that encourages you to sit with the wisdom.

 ## Screenshots